HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During  Scheduled Scans.md

 ## Performance Issues

-When `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` options are set to `true` on the Windows machine the `AvgCPULoadFactor` value set on Microsoft Antivirus Policy is ignored which can lead to performance issues.
+When `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans` options are set to `true` on Windows machine the `AvgCPULoadFactor` value set by our Microsoft Antivirus Policy is ignored which can lead to performance issues.

+**What is `ScanOnlyIfIdleEnabled` and `DisableCpuThrottleOnIdleScans`?** The `ScanOnlyIfIdleEnabled` configuration ensures that Microsoft Defender XDR onlys cans during idle to prevent interuptions.
+And on the other side `DisableCpuThrottleOnIdleScans` ignores the CPU limits set by us to finish off scan quicker.
+You can view these configurations with the following command.

 ```powershell
 Get-MpPreference | Select ScanAvgCPULoadFactor, DisableCpuThrottleOnIdleScans, ScanOnlyIfIdleEnabled